oxford-arc/bench-tensorflow-gpu/README.md

 # TensorFlow benchmark
-This benchmark uses the Tensorflow 19.12 application (TF 1.15) and the standard tf_cnn_benchmarks data on a single GPU.
+This benchmark uses the Tensorflow 19.12 application (TF 1.15) and the standard tf_cnn_benchmarks on a GPU system.

 ## Building the benchmark